Executive Order on Building and Construction

 (2) At all locations where work is carried out safe means of access and a sufficient supply of fresh air shall be available.

-(3) All people on the work site shall, in the event of danger, evacuate all workstations quickly and as safely as possible.
+(3) All people on the work site shall, in the event of danger, be able to evacuate their workstations quickly and as safely as possible.

 19.-(1) Mobile or permanent workplaces which are placed at height or underground, shall be solid and stable, and take into account: